wildstray/wildstray/README.md

 - 🐺 Hi, I’m [@wildstray](https://github.com/wildstray/)
 - 👀 I’m interested in hacking, networking, security, embedded devices, digital electronics, low level development.
-- 📫 I'm available to be hired and to provide advice.
-Contact me (for full remote jobs only) at andrea ( at ) tuccia ( dot ) it
+- 📫 I'm available to be hired.
+Contact me (for full remote jobs only) at andrea ( at ) tuccia ( dot ) it or on [LinkedIn](https://www.linkedin.com/in/lonewolf/)
-- 🍺 Free and Open Source Software.
+- 🍺 I'm a Free and Open Source Software contributor.
 Free as in freedom, not free as in free beer.

 <!--- - 🌱 I’m currently learning ... --->
 <!--- - 💞️ I’m looking to collaborate on ... --->